Mira-Bhayandar: History

+On 27 August 2022, following the completion of the five-year term of the elected municipal body, the Mira-Bhayandar Municipal Corporation came under administrative rule.
+Municipal Commissioner Dilip Dhole, was appointed as the administrator, due to a delay in conducting elections, primarily caused by legal challenges related to OBC reservation.

-MBMC is currently run by an administrator appointed by the State Government of Maharashtra.
+The MBMC is currently run by an administrator appointed by the State Government of Maharashtra.

 Demographics

 The 2011 India census recorded a population of 809,378 in Mira-Bhayandar.
-According to the Indian Census data, the majority of the population are Hindus followed by Muslims and Christians.
+According to the Indian Census data, the majority of the population are Hindus, followed by Muslims and Christians.